Colin Kaepernick pens letter to Jets requesting to join practice squad

 "Worst case scenario, you see what I have to offer and you're not that impressed.
 Best case scenario, you realize you have a real weapon at your disposal in the event you ever need to use it," Kaepernick wrote in the letter.
 "In either of these scenarios, I would be committed to getting your defense ready week in and week out, all season long, and I would wear that responsibility like a badge of honor."

-Kaepernick also attached four references to vouch for his character, work ethic and ability, which included Jim Harbaugh (former 49ers coach now with Michigan), Chip Kelly (former 49ers coach now with UCLA), John Harbaugh (Baltimore Ravens coach) and Mark Davis (Las Vegas Raiders owner).
+Kaepernick also attached four references to vouch for his character, work ethic and ability, which included Jim Harbaugh (former 49ers head coach now with Michigan), Chip Kelly (former 49ers head coach now with UCLA), John Harbaugh (Baltimore Ravens head coach) and Mark Davis (Las Vegas Raiders owner).

 It remains to be seen what will come of Kaepernick's letter given Siemian's signing earlier Tuesday, but he's still training for an opportunity.